 At the other end of the spectrum is the plethora of studies that have found negative associations between cannabis use and health.
 They are listed below.

 Mental health problems

-Although there is no evidence to suggest any link between using marijuana and an increased risk for most cancers, the National Academies of Sciences did find some evidence to suggest an increased risk for the slow-growing seminoma subtype of testicular cancer.
+Although there is no evidence to suggest any link between using cannabis and an increased risk for most cancers, the National Academies of Sciences did find some evidence to suggest an increased risk for the slow-growing seminoma subtype of testicular cancer.

 The authors of that study — published in the journal Current Opinion in Pulmonary Medicine — conclude:

-“The medicinal use of marijuana is likely not harmful to lungs in low cumulative doses,” they add, “but the dose limit needs to be defined.
+“The medicinal use of cannabis is likely not harmful to lungs in low cumulative doses,” they add, “but the dose limit needs to be defined.
 Recreational use is not the same as medicinal use and should be discouraged.”

-If you happen to live in a state where medical use of marijuana is legal, you and your doctor will need to carefully consider these factors and how they relate to your illness and health history before using this drug.
+If you happen to live in a state where medical use of cannabis is legal, you and your doctor will need to carefully consider these factors and how they relate to your illness and health history before using this drug.